LIS

 12VAC35-46-760.
 Resident transfer between residential facilities located in Virginia and operated by the same sponsor.

-A. Except when transfer is ordered by a court of competent jurisdiction, the receiving provider shall document at the time of transfer:
+A. Except when transfer is ordered by a court of competent jurisdiction, the provider's receiving service or facility shall document receipt of the following at the time of the resident's transfer:

-2. Notification to the family, if appropriate; the resident, the placement agency, and the legal guardian;
+1. Documentation of advance notification to the family, if appropriate, the resident, the placement agency, and the legal guardian;

-3. Receipt from the sending facility of a written summary of the resident's progress while at the facility, justification for the transfer, and the resident's current strengths and needs; and
+2. A written summary of the resident's progress while at the transferring facility, justification for the transfer, and the resident's current strengths and needs; and

-B. The sending facility shall retain a copy of the face sheet and a written summary of the child's progress while at the facility and shall document the date of transfer and the name of the facility to which the resident has been transferred.
+B. The transferring service or facility shall document the date of transfer and the name of the receiving service or facility to which the resident was transferred.

 Statutory Authority